roryprimrose/ModelBuilder/ModelBuilder.BenchmarkTests/BASELINE.md

 - **Constructor-arg matching is not a hotspot** relative to property population at the same graph size — useful to know before optimising the generator's constructor selection.

 These numbers are the reflection-based "before".
-The vNext target is materially lower `Mean`, **substantially lower Allocated/Alloc Ratio**, and fewer Gen0/Gen1 collections across every shape, with the largest wins on the deep/wide and collection-heavy graphs.
+The v9 target is materially lower `Mean`, **substantially lower Allocated/Alloc Ratio**, and fewer Gen0/Gen1 collections across every shape, with the largest wins on the deep/wide and collection-heavy graphs.

-## vNext delta (source-generated vs reflection)
+## v9 delta (source-generated vs reflection)

-`CreateComparisonBenchmarks` runs the v8 reflection engine and the vNext source-generated engine on the same shapes side by side (the v8 method is the baseline).
+`CreateComparisonBenchmarks` runs the v8 reflection engine and the v9 source-generated engine on the same shapes side by side (the v8 method is the baseline).

 > [!IMPORTANT]
-> **This is an accumulating record — retain every run.** The v8-vs-vNext comparison below (Run 1) is a
+> **This is an accumulating record — retain every run.** The v8-vs-v9 comparison below (Run 1) is a
 > **frozen historical snapshot**: the v8 reflection engine and its `CreateComparisonBenchmarks` harness
 > were removed in the cutover, so that exact side-by-side can never be regenerated.
 Keep it as-is.
-> Ongoing tracking is **vNext-only** from the live `CreateBenchmarks`/`PopulateBenchmarks` suite — when
+> Ongoing tracking is **v9-only** from the live `CreateBenchmarks`/`PopulateBenchmarks` suite — when
-> you capture a new vNext run, **append** it as a new dated run below and leave both the v8 baseline
+> you capture a new v9 run, **append** it as a new dated run below and leave both the v8 baseline
 > tables further up this document and every earlier run in place.
 Never overwrite or delete old data;
 > the point is to keep the full history visible so drift between runs stays trackable.

-### Run 1 — initial v8-vs-vNext comparison (short job, .NET 8.0) — frozen
+### Run 1 — initial v8-vs-v9 comparison (short job, .NET 8.0) — frozen

 First and final side-by-side capture, taken when the comparison benchmark landed (design.md §10, step
 10) while the v8 engine still existed.
 The v8 engine has since been removed, so this snapshot cannot be